MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 * **Standard Deviation:** The standard deviation for these low-engagement-paid-plan students increased substantially from 28.21 minutes in Q4 2021 to 854.58 minutes in Q4 2022.
 This indicates a much larger variability in the minutes watched by these students in Q4 2022 compared to Q4 2021.
 This could be due to a broader range of engagement levels among the students in Q4 2022, with some students watching very little content and others watching a lot of content.

+These results suggest that paid-plan students who were initially low-engagement in 2021 significantly increased their engagement in 2022.
+But the increased standard deviation indicates a broader range of engagement levels among these students in 2022.
+Understanding the reasons behind this variability could provide valuable insights for further boosting engagement.
+For instance, the factors that motivated the students who significantly increased their engagement might be leveraged to encourage increased engagement among other students.

 ## File Information

 The Excel file 'Engagement Project.xlsx' consists of four sheets: Task 1 and 2, Task 3, Task 4, and Task 5.
 Each sheet contains specific information regarding the project's tasks and corresponding data.